afourmy/swap/README.md

 # Algorithms

 To solve the RWA, we consider that the traffic paths are known __a priori__, and that they all use the **shortest distance path**.
-This is called the **Static Lightpath Establishment Routing and Wavelength Asssignment** problem (SLE RWA).
+This is called the **Static Lightpath Establishment Routing and Wavelength Assignment** problem (SLE RWA).

 The SLE RWA is NP-complete, it can be reduced to a graph coloring problem with a simple graph transformation, as demonstrated below.